 Fostering a Dog: Doing Good for Others and Self

 As always, make sure you keep careful records and receipts of your expenses.
-If your expenses are over $250, request an acknowledgement from the charitable organization.
 TurboTax ItsDeductible will value and track your donations so you have them all together when it comes time to file your taxes.

 Another situation where you may be able to deduct expenses is if your furry friend is a service animal.
-You must register your pet with a legitimate agency to prove that it is a service animal, it must be trained to do work or perform tasks for an individual with a disability, like a seeing eye dog.
+In order to be considered a service animal, it must be trained to do work or perform tasks for an individual with a disability, like a seeing eye dog.

 I hope that helps you decide if you have some legitimate tax deductions in relation to adopting a pet when you file your taxes.
 If not, just know that your pet appreciates the love and care you show them, even if they don’t say it.